0x1EE7/cloudns/README.md

 Flags:
       --config string   config file (default is $HOME/.cloudns.yaml) -h, --help            help for cloudns
+  -r, --retry int       number of retries when multiple instances are concurrently trying to modify the same domain name  (default 1)

 Use "cloudns [command] --help" for more information about a command.
 ```